braintree/braintree-ios-visa-checkout/README.md

 ## Visa Checkout

-The [VisaCheckout.framework and TrustDefender.framework](/VisaCheckout_IOS_SDK) are included when cloning this SDK.
-Cocoapods will auto import these frameworks for your use.
+The [VisaCheckout.framework](/Frameworks/VisaCheckoutSDK.framework) is included in this SDK.
+You do not need to explicitly include the Visa Checkout SDK in your Podfile.

 ## Help